For some of us going to the bathroom and doing “#2” is as easy as 1,2,3.

 Castor oil is obtained from the castor seed which has a very interesting chemical combination.

-It contains unique fatty acids which are thought to be responsible for its amazing healing properties.
+It contains unique fatty acids that are thought to be responsible for its amazing healing properties.

 One more interesting feature of castor oil is that it is broken down into ricinoleic acid which then improves the condition of the small intestines.